turtlesec-no/turtlesec-no.github.io/_posts/2018-10-16-introducing-trainings.md

 image_alt: "Oslo Opera House"
 ---

-## Secure Coding Practices in C++
+## (In)Secure C++: Understanding Exploitation to Find and Fix Vulnerabilities

-Interactive training over 3 days where participants will learn basic exploit development to motivate them to view their code from an attackers perspective.
+_**(In)Secure C++**_ is an interactive 4-day training over where participants will learn the basis of exploit development to help them view their code from an attackers' perspective.
 They will get a good overview of the specs in this area and look at using alternative programming constructs to replace ones that often occurs in vulnerable code.

-## Introduction to C++ for Programmers
+## Mod(C++) Fundamentals: Introduction to C++ for Programmers

-Interactive training over 2 days where participants will learn a good foundation of Modern C++.
-Specifically suitable for people familiar with Java development, but any programming language proficiency is sufficient.
+_**Mod(C++) Fundamentals**_ is a 2-day training tailored to give new hires an introduction to modern C++.
+Specifically suitable for people who are already proficient in another programming language.

+## Mod(C++) Intermediate: Filling in the gaps

+_**Mod(C++) Intermediate**_ is a 2-day training ideal for people that have C++ experience, but feel that they do not fully understand things like templates, move semantics, concepts or ranges.
+It is design to give the students a correct intuition so that they will write code that wields the language and libraries well.

-## Introduction to Programming through Web Development
+## My.Code(): Introduction to Programming through Web Development

-Interactive training over 4 days where participants will learn foundational programming skills with a specific focus on web development.
+Interactive training over 4-days where participants will learn fundamental programming skills with a specific focus on web development.
 This training does not require that the participants have any technical background.
+The final aim is that they can make and maintain a website dedicated to their interests.
+This is a training were spreading it in chunks over weeks or months is a good idea, then the students can practice on their own in between classes.

 ## Information